machinetranslate/machinetranslate.org/industry/data-confidentiality.md

 **Data confidentiality** terms or policies govern how machine translation providers use client data.

 Some machine translation providers use client data to train and improve their translation systems.
-Confidential data for machine translation include:
+Many data are confidential for machine translation.

 - Client consumer user data
 - Client business transaction data
 - Client business data

-Data confidentiality terms or policies ensure that machine translation providers comply with:
+Machine translation providers keep data confidential by complying with specific terms or policies:

 - Contracts
 - Laws, regulation, and standards, like HIPAA or GDPR